kadiyamshivaji/CopyInc/README.md

 3. Press the "Load unpacked" button.

-4. Locate and select the CopyInc source folder within the CopyInc folder.
+4. Locate and select the incTool  source folder within the incTool folder.

 5. Select the extension button from the Chrome Browser Window.

-6. Pin the CopyInc extension from the list of extensions.
+6. Pin the incTool extension from the list of extensions.

 7. After refreshing the Interaction Portal tab, the active Pega icon will be visible.
 ```